NataliiaDerkach/build-tools/README.md

 # build-tools
-Create Ant+Ivy , Maven and Gradle build scripts to build the project Building and Testing:
+Create Ant+Ivy(Potional) , Maven and Gradle build scripts to build the project

+Building and Testing: